walquis/git-basics-team-project/thebook/src/prework.md

 Although you won't be committing anything to it, feel free to git clone [https://github.com/walquis/git-basics-sample-project-repo](https://github.com/walquis/git-basics-sample-project-repo).

-Open `git-basics-sample-project-repo/index.html` in your browser to view the website.
+Open `index.html` to view the website:  Choose "File --> Open File..." in your browser, navigate to `git-basics-sample-project-repo/index.html`, and open it.

-Point VSCode at the `git-basics-sample-project-repo` and use GitGraph to take a look:
+Point your VSCode at the `git-basics-sample-project-repo` directory, and use GitGraph to take a look:

 ![GitGraph of sample repo history](images/git-graph-of-sample-repo.png)